Aeroluna/LunaCoopMod/README.md

 ## Zeratul

-- Fixed a bug where Xel'naga Ambusher Predictive Blink autocast would only use the first charge.
+- Fixed an issue where Xel'naga Ambusher Predictive Blink autocast would only use the first charge.

 For some reason, Predictive Blink would autocast once and then kinda just chill out for a while, now they will use up all charges when taking damage.